-Watts-Williams SJ, Smith FA, Jakobsen I. Soil phosphorus concentration is a driver of the responses of maize (Zea mays) to elevated CO2 concentration and arbuscular mycorrhizal colonisation.
-Symbiosis, in press.
+Watts-Williams SJ, Smith FA, Jakobsen I (2019).
+Soil phosphorus concentration is a driver of the responses of maize (Zea mays) to elevated CO2 concentration and arbuscular mycorrhizal colonisation.
+Symbiosis, 77: 73-82.
 Link

 Watts-Williams SJ, Cavagnaro TR, Tyerman SD (2019).
 Variable effects of arbuscular mycorrhizal fungal inoculation on physiological and molecular measures of root and stomatal conductance of diverse Medicago truncatula accessions.
 Plant, Cell & Environment, Special Issue on Legumes: Part II 42: 285-294.
 Link